 As the world's chief food surplus nation -- supplying half of the food moving in international channels -- the United States cannot hang back and wait for others to act.

 We need to face at least three main food related issues.
 They are:

-- (1) Food aid for the needy nations; - (2) Expanding food production and slowing population growth in the developing countries; and - (3) Establishing a realistic U.S. food and agricultural policy.
+- (1) Food aid for the needy nations; - (2) Expanding food production and slowing population growth; and - (3) Establishing a realistic U.S. food and agricultural policy.